Fiskehandleren/LaundryAnalytics/README.md

 - [ ] Make script alert by sending an email
 - [ ] Play around with time series models
 - [ ] Use `argparse` library to parse commandlines
+- [ ] Make script update cache with newer data than latest entry